Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 <RunProdJob/>

-## Set up dbt Semantic Layer
+## Set up dbt Semantic Layer gateway

-In this section, you will learn how to set up the <Constant name="semantic_layer" />, add credentials, and create service tokens.
+In this section, you will learn how to set up the <Constant name="semantic_layer" /> gateway, add credentials, and create service tokens.
 This section goes over the following topics:

 - [Select environment](#1-select-environment)
 - [Configure credentials and create tokens](#2-configure-credentials-and-create-tokens)